JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/concepts/time-and-windows-in-ksql-queries.md

 period of activity separated by a specified gap of inactivity, or "idleness".
 Any records with timestamps that occur within the inactivity gap of existing sessions are merged into the existing sessions.
-If a record\'s timestamp occurs outside of the session gap, a new session is created.
+If a record's timestamp occurs outside of the session gap, a new session is created.

 A new session window starts if the last record that arrived is further